HeptaSean/PeerSwap/README.md

-Related work to this is @fallen-icarus' [Cardano-Swaps](https://github.com/fallen-icarus/cardano-swaps) where our system is designed from scratch and tries to be as minimal as poosible.
+Related work to this is @fallen-icarus' [Cardano-Swaps](https://github.com/fallen-icarus/cardano-swaps) where our system is designed from scratch and tries to be as minimal as poosible, even simpler than Cardano-Swaps.

 The goal is that almost every user of the system can read the contracts themselves to verify that it does what they want it to do.